 Good oral hygiene will ensure your veneers stay strong and your gums stay healthy and provide you with a long-lasting, attractive smile.
 It is important to brush and floss regularly.

-Dr. Fawcett has many years of clinical training and hands-on experience.
-He has been recognized for having the necessary skills to improve people’s smiles and impact their lives in a way many have only dream about.
+Once you are evaluated during the initial consultation, Dr. Fawcett can talk with you about porcelain veneers or other options that may be suitable for your needs and goals.
+Dr. Fawcett has many years of clinical training and hands-on experience and has been recognized for having the necessary skills to improve people’s smiles and impact their lives in a way many have only dreamed about!

 For more information about porcelain veneers, please contact the Fawcett Center for Dentistry, P.A. to set up an appointment with Dr. Fawcett.